Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 <br/>

-> 2.4   Create thicken and extract face from bottom
+> 2.4   Create thicken and extract face from the bottom.
 > <br/>
->> The thickness of the "thicken" feature should be the radius of the probe (3mm), we obtain the bottom face that is touching the egg face, extract the face, and rename it as "EXTRACE01", it will be used to generate toolpath next step.
+>> The thickness of the "thicken" feature should be the radius of the probe (3mm), now we obtained the bottom face that is touching the egg face, extracted the face, and renamed it as "EXTRACE01", it will be used to generate toolpath next step.
 <br/>
 <p align="center">
 <img src=https://github.com/Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/blob/main/image/2.4%20face%20offset.jpg width="800" >